Helping Your Mind, Soul and Body Heal with Meditation for cancer patients.

 Here are some tips on getting started with meditation

 Practicing mediation is a bit like working out physically.
 You don’t need to try and suddenly meditate for half an hour if you’ve never done it before, just like you don’t need to suddenly run five miles every day if you’ve never done THAT before.

 Better to simply meditate for 2-3 minutes every day, and when you feel comfortable, go for 5-10 minutes and keep building.
 But there’s no need to think you have to meditate for hours every day to reap the benefits – you don’t.
 Twenty minutes in the morning and 20 minutes in the evening are a great goal.

 2. Get Comfortable – But Not TOO Comfortable

 It is generally recommended that you remain seated with your back straight when meditating.
 The goal is to get yourself comfortable, so any bodily sensations don’t distract you.
 Remember though; you don’t want to get so comfortable that you fall asleep.
 This can easily happen, especially when you listen to a guided meditation that uses calming music and nature sounds like ocean waves.

 3. Be Patient with Yourself

 Please take it from this cancer thriver – meditation was vital in turning my health around.
-Meditation is a big reason why I am still here 30+ years later when I was only given six months to live.
+Meditation is a big reason why I am still here 30+ years later when I was a cancer patient only given six months to live.